 Deborah H. Atkin, M.D., our board-certified dermatologist, offers an array of effective treatment options for psoriasis at Dermatology & Laser of Del Mar.
-With oral medications, topical creams or laser treatment, Dr. Atkin can help control flare-ups and reduce pain and discomfort from this common skin condition.
+With oral medications, topical creams or laser skin treatment, Dr. Atkin can help control flare-ups and reduce pain and discomfort from this common skin condition.

 As many as 7.5 million Americans are affected by psoriasis, characterized by raised red patches on the skin covered with a white buildup of dead skin cells called scale.
 Psoriasis is a chronic, autoimmune disease caused when the immune system is mistakenly triggered, leading to accelerated skin cell growth.